MaxDieterle317/Physics-Simulation-in-C-using-Integral-Calculus/README.md

 Because computational values are discrete rather than continuous, we used Monte Carlo Integration to approximate the necessary integrals.
 This method allowed faster evaluation than a standard Riemann sum while maintaining acceptable accuracy.
 A key objective was to determine the optimal number of subdivisions sufficient to produce reliable results while minimizing performance overhead.

+# TODO:

+Asymptotic Analysis (Show the runtime of monte carlo function, pretty sure its just O(n)) Add graph generation at the end
+Finish Latex file
+Write steps to run app on local machine

 # How to run this application on your local machine: